-Fado, a music genre can be traced back to the 1820s in Lisbon, Portugal, but probably has a much earlier origin.
-A common theme in fado music lyrics is saudade, or “longing”, a deep emotional state of nostalgic or profound melancholic longing for something or someone that one loves.
+A common theme in fado music lyrics is “saudade”, or “longing” which can be described as a deep emotional state of nostalgic or melancholic longing for something or someone that one loves.

-Those in attendance at Ateneu Luso Americano had a fabulous night of great company, good food, wine and fado music which they will not soon forget.
+Those who attended the event at Ateneu Luso Americano had a fabulous night of great company, good food, wine and fado music which they will not soon forget.

 “Igreja de Santo Estêvão” by Jeremias Macedo and José Carlos accompanied by Jose Silva on Portuguese guitar and Viriato Ferreira on viola de fado